openfv/openfv/README.md

 - The `MAJOR` version number MUST have between one and three digits with a minimum value of 0 and a maximum value of 999.
 - The `MINOR` version number MUST have exactly three digits.
 For numbers less than 100, leading zeroes MUST be used in the `MINOR` version.
 The `MINOR` version number MUST have a minimum value of 000 and a maximum value of 999.
 - The `MAJOR` version number SHOULD be set to 0 during the pre-production phase of development before the initial release.  `MAJOR` version number 0 SHALL indicate this pre-production phase of development.
-- The `MAJOR` version number shall be set to 1 at the time of the initial release to end users.
+- The `MAJOR` version number MUST be set to 1 at the time of the initial release to end users.
 The conversion from `MAJOR` version number 0 to `MAJOR` version number 1 SHALL indicate the authors' acknowledgment that source code and build artifacts meet the OpenFV release definition.
 - The font version number substring MUST NOT include metadata
 - The font version number substring MAY include a semicolon at its final character position if metadata follows this substring at the next substring position.
 Whitespace characters SHOULD NOT be included between the `MINOR` version number and the semicolon.